JAC-CS-Game-Programming-Fall22/5-Angry-Birds/README.md

     ```

 - `Bird::isWaiting` and `Bird::isJumping` are the two booleans that will control the little jump the bird does occasionally while waiting their turn in the queue.
-  - The actual "jump" is not a tween - we're actually applying a tiny negative Y force to the bird:
+  - The actual "jump" is not a tween - we're applying a tiny negative Y force to the bird:

     ```javascript
     // Bird.js